 In Pocono Summit, a lot of people use the bus to get to work every day though Pocono Summit is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The overall education level of Pocono Summit is somewhat higher than in the average US city of 21.84%: 25.14% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Pocono Summit is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.14% of adults 25 and older in the town have at least a bachelor's degree.

 Pocono Summit is an extremely ethnically-diverse town.
 The people who call Pocono Summit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pocono Summit residents report their race to be White, followed by Black or African-American.
 Pocono Summit also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.54% of the town’s residents.
 Important ancestries of people in Pocono Summit include Irish, Italian, German, Czech, and Welsh.